 For those who remained they disembarked the ship in March the following year and began their new life by building huts.
 With the help of the crew they unloaded their weaponry which included cannons, which would be used to protect their new settlement.

 As they adjusted to life in the New World, they were helped by the Native people who taught them survival techniques which included growing crops and hunting.

 By the following summer the Plymouth settlers celebrated the first harvest with the native Indians in a festival of thanksgiving, a tradition still practised today.

 These settlers and the journey they made aboard the mayflower to the New World will always have a special place in Americas History

 Have you ever wondered if someone from your Ancestry made this trip?
-You can check out the list of passengers at this website http://mayflowerhistory.com/mayflower-passenger-list
+You can also check out the list of passengers via this link

-The ‘Mayflower 400’ celebrations involve all sorts of Events and Festivals in places relevant to the Mayflower story you can check out what’s on at https://www.mayflower400uk.org/
+The ‘Mayflower 400’ celebrations involve all sorts of Events and Festivals in places relevant to the Mayflower story you can check out what’s via their website

 #genealogy #genealogyresearch #genealogychallenge #GenealogyGems #genealogyiscool #genealogyisfun #genealogywork #genealogyuk #genealogytree #genealogynerd #genealogyguys #familytree #familytrees #familytreeevents #family #familystories #familyhistory #familyhistoryiscool #familyhistoryisfun #familyhistoryresearch #ancestryinprogress #ancestryresearch #ancestors #kiltedancestors #mayflower #mayflower400 #uk #plymouth #mayflower2020 #GetOnBoard2020 #mayflower400uk #boston #leiden #doncaster #dartmouth #gainsborough #essex #immingham #london #dorking #southampton #worcestershire #chorley #holland